-When Brussels sprouts are in season be sure to get some from your local farmers’ market—they will be at their sweet peak.
-I love when you can buy them still on the branch, you might want to get a few extra and use them in lieu of floral arrangements, they are so cool-looking.
+Brussels sprouts from your local farmers’ market are often sold still on the branch, you might want to get a few extra and use them in lieu of floral arrangements, they are so cool-looking.
 Though, I think it is best to make this flavorful Brussels sprouts canape to showcase their full potential.

-Grating the Brussels sprouts makes them cook faster, and gives you more of the desirable crispy bits.
-This recipe could also work as a topping on rice or as a side dish.
+Tip: Grating the Brussels sprouts makes them cook faster, and gives you more of the desirable crispy bits.
+Also makes it easier to stuff in the mini pitas.
+This recipe could also work as a topping on rice or as a side dish at a dinner party.

 I included this recipe as part of our modern Indian cuisine theme.
 To make it Indian, we mixed the Brussels sprouts with tasty fried paneer and a yogurt sauce doused with Indian spices.